Enlargement of ASEAN: Founding members

 ASEAN was established on 8 August 1967, when foreign ministers of five countries – Indonesia, Malaysia, the Philippines, Singapore, and Thailand – met at the Thai Department of Foreign Affairs building in Bangkok and signed the ASEAN Declaration, more commonly known as the Bangkok Declaration.
 The five foreign ministers: Adam Malik of Indonesia, Narciso Ramos of the Philippines, Abdul Razak of Malaysia, S. Rajaratnam of Singapore, and Thanat Khoman of Thailand are considered as the organisation's Founding Fathers.

 Continued expansion

 In 1976, the Melanesian state of Papua New Guinea was accorded observer status.
 The bloc then grew when Brunei Darussalam became the sixth member after it joined on 8 January 1984, barely a week after the country became independent on 1 January.

 Vietnam became an ASEAN observer state in 1993 and the seventh full member on 28 July 1995.

-Laos, Burma, and Cambodia
+Laos, Myanmar, and Cambodia

-The latest three members of ASEAN began their application in joining the bloc in the 1990s.
+The next three members of ASEAN began their application in joining the bloc in the 1990s.